 Most laptop owners will use their USB ports regularly.
-Connecting printers, cameras and even their smartphone or tablet device is so easy with a USB port.
-You just plug your device in and the operating system will recognize it.
+Connecting printers, cameras, and even smartphones or tablets is easy with a USB port.
+You simply plug in your device and the operating system recognizes it.

 There are different types of USB ports and specification standards.
-The latest standard is USB 3.0, which provides very fast rates of data transfer, as high as 5 Gb per second.
-USB 2.0 is the previous version and the data transfer rates with this are around 480 Mb per second.
+The latest standard is USB 3.0, which allows very fast data transfer rates of up to 5 GB per second.
+USB 2.0 is the previous version and data transfer rates are 480 Mb per second.